 For a county-wide map of all garden locations, download the Community Gardens Map.

-If you did not rent a garden last year and would like to request a garden for 2014, download and fill out a Garden Request Form.
+If you did not rent a garden last year and would like to request a garden for 2015, download and fill out a Garden Request Form (new form coming at end of December).
 Please note that some of our gardens have very few open plots.

 The garden rental staff will assign a plot to you after April 15th when plots become available for new gardeners to rent.
 You may call earlier but be mindful that we may not have an answer for you until after April 28th.